 This is particularly achieved through Professional Continuing Education (PCE).
-Thus for the training of professionals to be adjudged adequate, the PCE programs must be effective and qualitative.
-The effectiveness and quality of PCE programs are a function of how they are managed.
-There are certain factors that can determine the effective management of these programs.
-These include: how the programs are organized, the extent to which the students' academic welfare is catered for, the quality of staff and facilitation in the PCE centers, the level of congruence between the desires of the professional bodies, with regard to the contents of the PCE programs and the quality of what is delivered to the learners at the centers.
+Thus for the training of professionals to be adjudged adequate, the PCE programmes must be effective and qualitative.
+The effectiveness and quality of PCE programmes are a function of how they are managed.
+There are certain factors that can determine the effective management of these programmes.
+These include: how the programmes are organised, the extent to which the students' academic welfare is catered for, the quality of staff and facilitation in the PCE centres, the level of congruence between the desires of the professional bodies, with regard to the contents of the PCE programmes and the quality of what is delivered to the learners at the centres.

-The assumption is that when all the PCE programs are effectively managed through adherence to these factors, the primary objective of the training would have been achieved, through above average performance of beneficiaries in professional examinations.
+The assumption is that when all the PCE programmes are effectively managed through adherence to these factors, the primary objective of the training would have been achieved, through above average performance of beneficiaries in professional examinations.
 Effective management is thus characterized by maintenance of a conducive physical and psychological climate for learning, effective administration and organisation of the learning centres, catering for students' academic welfare and usage of qualified resource persons.